HopeRise/CrawlSearch/README.md

   - Example outputs, including ranked document results and similarity scores for sample queries, are displayed below as evidence of successful retrieval and ranking.

 ## Data Sources

 - Web documents are sourced from [quotes.toscrape.com](https://quotes.toscrape.com)
 - Additional data sources can be integrated as needed for testing and evaluation.

 ## Test Cases

-Test cases involve validating the functionality of the crawler, indexer, and query processor.
-Frameworks such as Scrapy's testing tools and unit testing libraries for Python can be utilized.
-Test coverage includes scenarios for crawling, indexing, and querying.
+Test cases focus on verifying the functionality of the crawler, indexer, and query processor.
+Tools such as Scrapy’s built-in testing utilities and Python’s unit testing frameworks can be used to support this process.
+Test coverage includes scenarios related to crawling behavior, index generation, and query handling.

 ## Source Code

 The complete source code for this project, including the web crawler, indexer, and query processor, is provided in the accompanying Jupyter notebook (`Crawl_Search.ipynb`) and related Python scripts within the project directory.
 All implementation details, code cells, and configuration files are included to enable full reproducibility of the results.

 Key files and directories: